lequoctri1994/BC33_TRITHANH_AIRBNB/README.md

 # II.
 Work list:

     1. Thành : Build layout and fix bug all page, create and update all action in redux, responsive mobile web and desktop for all page
-    2. Trị : Build login page, register page and responsive
+    2. Trị : Build login page, register page and managemant user responsive
+    3. Setup & deploy Web Application: Both of them

 # III.
 About project